NBA Hall of Fame

 Meneghin holds a legendary status in the NBA's international history; in 1970, he became one of the first two European players ever drafted into the NBA when the Atlanta Hawks selected him in the 11th round.
 Despite further interest from the New York Knicks in 1974, he chose to remain in Europe, as joining the NBA would have stripped him of his "amateur" status and prevented him from playing for the Italian National Team.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2003.

-Meneghin's Awards and Records
+Meneghin's Awards and Honors

 • FIBA Hall of Fame (2010)